Hansel12092/Calculator/README.md

 Technologies used

+- language / gitignore based on python
-- created file originally on python
+- file was originated on python

 Future Improvements